Polar Park (baseball park): Operation

 With the release of the 2021 minor league schedule, the first home game at Polar Park was initially scheduled for April 13.
 However, with the start of the Triple-A season delayed into May, the home opener was rescheduled for May 11.

 On April 1, 2021, with construction of parts of the facility still continuing, Worcester Red Sox players took the field for their first workout there.
 Due to the COVID-19 pandemic in Massachusetts, attendance at Polar Park was limited during 2021, to 25% of capacity at the start of the season.
 On May 11, the first Triple-A game was played at the ballpark, with Worcester hosting the Syracuse Mets.
 All seating limits were lifted and the park was allowed to seat at full capacity as of May 29, 2021.

 On October 23, 2021, Polar Park hosted its first football game as nearby Holy Cross played Colgate University in a Patriot League rivalry game.
+Holy Cross also played Bucknell and Harvard at Polar Park in 2022 and 2023, respectively.

-In January 2022, ownership announced several upgrades to the park, including a new video board in right field and additional seating in right-center field to be called "Papi’s Power Alley".
+In January 2022, ownership announced several upgrades to the park, including a new video board in right field and additional seating in right-center field to be called "Papi's Power Alley".